Investment banking is one of the most complicated professions out there.

 The investment bankers will now call and meet prospective major investors to determine the actual demand for the shares.
 After this, they will be able to set the price they will have for the IPO.

 How do they pick investors?

-A roadshow is when management teams and investment bankers travel to different locations in order to promote the IPO.
-During this time, they get feedbacks and orders from investors.
+A roadshow is when management teams and investment bankers travel to different locations to promote the IPO.
+During this time, they get feedback and orders from investors.

 Management is usually available during these meetings so that they can answer the questions of the investors.
 Based on the feedback during the roadshows, the price range set during the pre-selling period might be revised.

 During the actual trading, the banks generally have no obligations anymore.
-They will just monitor the market prices, and act based on the changes in prices.
+They will just monitor the market prices and act based on the changes in rates.

 Banks earn millions through commissions.
 The fees for IPOs is usually around 2-5% of the total amount of shares to be sold.